joydipb01/joydipb01/README.md

 - 💬 Ask me about DS, ML
 - 📫 How to reach me: joydipb01@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: Qwert Yuiop is a fictional Hungarian character, not the actual inventor of the keyboard (he's Christopher Sholes)
+- ⚡ Fun fact: Qwert Yuiop is a fictional Hungarian character, not the actual inventor of the keyboard! (he's Christopher Sholes)